How to Create Competitor Comparison Pages That Win in AI Search

 Structure for the Machine with Schema and Semantics

 AI models thrive on structured data.
 Clear headings, tables, and schema markup are not just technical details.
 They are the signposts that guide an AI to the right information.
-Use descriptive headings like Pricing Comparison: [Your Product] vs. [Competitor]
+Use descriptive headings like Pricing Comparison: [Your Product] vs. [Competitor] instead of a generic "Pricing."

-.
+Tables are a powerful tool for conveying structured data.
+Go beyond simple checkmark tables and create detailed comparisons with columns for Feature, [Your Product], [Competitor], and Notes/Ideal For.
 The final column provides the nuanced context that AIs need to understand not just what a feature is, but who it serves best.
 More importantly, use schema markup to make this structure explicit.
-Research from Zenith recommends using Product
+Research from Zenith recommends using Product, Review, and FAQ schema to provide a pre-digested summary for the AI, increasing the likelihood it will use your page as a source.

 Incorporate Verifiable Social Proof